While mindfulness meditation techniques are generally associated with the East, there has been a long tradition of Christian meditations.

 The following are a couple of meditations or reflections from The Imitation of Christ, by Thomas a Kempis

 "The fact that God is our all can never be repeated enough.
 If we possess Him, we possess all.
 Without Him, everything is vanity, an illusion, nothing.
 God must be the sole object of our desires and our hope."

 "We must examine ourselves in the presence of God and see if we possess divine love.
 If we find that our heart is inflamed by this love, let us give thanks to God for this great gift.
 If, on the other hand, we find that our heart is lacking in love, let us humbly beg God to fill our heart with divine love, and work to merit this gift."

-Both of these meditations could easily have been said by any saint from any religious tradition.
+Any saint could have easily said both of these meditations from any religious tradition.
 It is the path of devotion that leads the mind to be one-pointed upon the Divine.
-And when the mind gets so absorbed in God where does the individual exist.
+And when the mind gets so absorbed in God, where does the individual exist.
 There is only God.
 Words, when you are in the ecstasy of love with God, become meaningless.

 Any comments about anything you've just read?
 Share your ideas so that others may benefit.
 Did you find anything helpful?
 Any opposite views?
 All views are welcome in a respectful manner.

 Click below to see contributions from other visitors to this page...